One of the biggest differences between English and Italian is the Italian imperfect tense or imperfetto in Italian.

 Like the verb conjugations for other tenses in Italian, the imperfetto tense has different endings that correspond to the three different endings on the infinitive versions of the verbs:

-(Note: For a full rundown on the basic principles of Italian verb conjugation, check out this article).
+(Note: Check out my article on the topic for a full rundown on the basic principles of Italian verb conjugation.)

 Ok, so let’s take a look at an example of each of the different verb types conjugated in the imperfetto.